gowrav/gowrav.github.io/_pages/about.md

 I have interned as a software developer before starting a private firm of my own with my best friend to build things we dreamed of.
 As of today I head a startup venture focused on electric vehicles, which has constantly provided me opportunities to better myself with things that I am fascinated about electronics.

+I have faith in god who is responsible for the sinus rhythm of my heart.
 I believe that divinity exists in every atom and that there is a purpose even when one can't see it aka panpsychism, here then lives my ability to unconditionally love and let go of everything I come to experience with including myself.